DennyScott/dennyscott.io/content/posts/2019-25-08---intro-to-tree-shaking.md

 > Building the code mods to migrate from CJS -> ESM took quite a bit of time and work.
 There are some unexpected edge cases between the two specs.
 I'm looking to open source the work we did, and will hopefully write a blog soon detailing the process!

-## Treeshaking web app vs library code
+## Tree shaking web app vs library code

 To understand how useful tree shaking will be for you, first determine how much-unused code is currently your codebase?